missionpinball/missionpinball-website/_posts/2019-04-30-this-month-in-mpf-april-2019.md

 * [Stern Spike 2 support](https://github.com/missionpinball/mpf/issues/1246) - wolfmarsh and jab
 * [Full support for LISY35](https://github.com/missionpinball/mpf/issues/1218) - jab and bontango
+* [Support for the APC platform](https://github.com/missionpinball/mpf/issues/1345) - jab, bontango and blackknight

 ## Do you want to contribute?